dmcgits/dmcgits.github.io/mds/ISE102/week10_notes.md

 We can do things like fill the screen and draw a border.
 There are new problems that need resolving: What are they?

-#### Showing and updating a score
-A score is an amount that grows as you play and appears on screen all the time.
-Can we apply something we've already used/seen?
+### Locating things on the board

+How do we define locations, and use that system consistently?

 #### Making random fruit

 We've drawn random pixels, we can apply it to generating fruit locations.
 We've made collections.
 We can't have collections of x, y, colour, fruit type, it'll be a mess.

-####  Moving a snake 1
-A Snake is made of at least 1 segment and moves around the screen at speed.
-It has a location and appearance.
-It reacts to inputs.

-How do we avoid too much complexity?
-How do we move things?

-#### Moving a snake 2: segments
+#### Showing and updating a score
-The snake has more than one segment.
-It has to be able to grow.
-It has to turn corners and have the body follow the path of the apparent 'head'
-- Defining a snake as many segments
-- Segments appearing to following snake head
+A score is an amount that grows as you play and appears on screen all the time.
+Can we apply something we've already used/seen?

 ## Snake as a board game

 Board games.
 They have two basic parts minimum, usually.

-### 1. Board
+### Board

 The board in snake is just a bunch of squares things can be in.
 Maybe you print it green so it looks like grass.